Bone Grafting Materials

 A variety of materials such as collagen, ceramic, growth factors, bone, DBM and marrow may be combined to create an optimal grafting composite.

 The wide variety of bone grafting materials allows us to provide our patients with options tailored specifically to their cases.
-If you have questions about bone grafting, please give Dr. Romanow, Dr. Wentworth or Dr. Leonard a call at Greater Maryland Oral Surgery & Dental Implants Phone Number 301-238-7026!
+If you have questions about bone grafting, please give Dr. Romanow or Dr. Wentworth a call at Greater Maryland Oral Surgery & Dental Implants Phone Number 301-238-7026!